tntchn/chaosmotic-systems-wiki/content/index.md

 This repository serves as an entry point for the course's collaborative wiki project.
 Here is the [[Assignment]].

 For information on contributing to the WIKI, please follow instructions on the [[Technical instructions]]

-This project is supported by a grant from [SAIC's Center for Teaching and Learning](https://www.saic.edu/center-teaching-learning).